Volcan Mountain Foundation

 Hubbell Gateway; photo by Vicki Bergstrom

-Accomplishments & History of VMF
+Accomplishments and History of VMF

 In 1987, 220 pristine acres of wildland habitat were threatened by a residential development on Volcan Mountain—one of the last privately-owned and relatively untouched areas of Southern California.
 The Volcan Mountain Foundation (VMF) was born in 1988 out of the quiet diplomacy of a group of concerned Julian citizens seeking a solution that would retain the land in its natural state while finding a way to equitably compensate willing sellers of land.